unitycoder/UnityGeoTiffImporter/README.md

 ### Usage
 - Install this plugin files into your project (TODO add UPM support)
-- Rename your .tif files into .geotif or .geotiff (because Unity already imports .tiff files internall)
+- Rename your .tif files into .geotif or .geotiff (because Unity already imports .tiff files)
 - Copy your *.geotif files into Unity Project
 - Your geotiff files should now appear as imported files